What's Up Down There? Your Quick Guide to Genitourinary Conditions

 *Get your hormone levels checked.
 If the ones from your GP come back fine, consider salivary hormone testing or DUTCH testing for a more comprehensive evaluation.
 Get your thyroid hormones checked while you’re at it.
 If the ones from your GP come back fine, consider a more comprehensive set of private blood tests – see Thyroid UK for details.

 Vaginal atrophy: the one where your vagina becomes thin, dry and inflamed.
 Causes painful sex and urinary symptoms, including frequent urinary infections.
-Generally associated with getting old, but is by no means inevitable.
+Most common in post-menopausal women, is generally (although not exclusively) associated with getting old, but is by no means inevitable.
+Is often now referred to as Genitourinary Syndrome of Menopause (GSM).

 *Get your hormone levels checked.
 If the ones from your GP come back fine, consider salivary hormone testing or DUTCH testing for a more comprehensive evaluation.
 Read ‘Me and My Menopausal Vagina: Living with Vaginal Atrophy’ by Jane Lewis.